Categories: Snacks and Appetizers

 • ¼ cup chives finely chopped

-• 1 lb ground pork or chicken
+• 1 lb ground pork or ground beef

 • salt & pepper to taste